-"If you are celebrating an anniversary, honeymoon or any other special occasion, a Venice water taxi is the best way to create the "wow" effect as you approach this beautiful city..."
+"If you are celebrating an anniversary, honeymoon, any other special occasion or simply want to enjoy life to its fullest, a Venice water taxi is the best way to create the "wow" effect as you approach this beautiful city..."

 A Venice water taxi might be one of the Venice transportation options whether you're visiting for a day as part of your Europe cruise, or staying in Venice a few days before your cruise starts.